Pathway to supporting homeownership and increasing affordability

 Last updated on

-Affordability and the chance to own a home is at the heart of the government’s housing policy.
+Affordability and the chance to own a home is at the heart of the government’s Housing for All policy.
 It recognises that significant new supports are needed so that those who want to own their own home can do so, and that those who wish to rent are able to do so at an affordable rate.
 That is why the government is introducing and implementing new measures to make homes more affordable.

 Taken together, these measures will enable thousands of individuals and families to own their own home in the near-term.
 It will also reduce the pressures on thousands of people renting who currently face uncertainty about their future.